jeffotoni/gconcat/README.md

 ## Contributing

-To contribuit is simples, just clone or fork the repository and send to us the pull request :D
+To contribuit is simples, just clone or fork the repository and send to us the pull request